kuro8bit/Image-Processing/Edge Detection/README.md

 - Laplacian 4
 - Laplacian 8

-Time execution: around 10 seconds
+Time execution of each filter: around 10 seconds